Dauie/libft/README.md

 #### ft_memalloc:

-Function allocates memory equal to size of 'size'.
-Returns a pointer to new address of allocated space.
+The function allocates memory equal to the size of 'size'.
+Returns a pointer to the new address of allocated space.

 #### ft_memdel: